arshadpatel2001/CaptionIt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aimed at creating a web application for generating automatic caption for any type of image.
+This project is aimed at creating a web application for generating automatic caption for any type of image.
 Caption generators are widely used now-a-days for simplifying the task of manual image captioning.
 Sometimes tasks get cumbersome as large sets of images are to be worked upon.